What is today Knapp Medical Center started as an idea in the mid-1950s.

 Our Service Area

-- Knapp employs a total of approximately 1,000 people, and is one of Hidalgo County’s largest
+- With more than 880 employees, Knapp is one of Hidalgo County’s largest

 - We also provide volunteer opportunities for more than 250 people.